TobitSoftware/chayns-components/packages/timeline/README.md

 ## Installation

-First you need to install the timeline part of the chayns-components.
+First you need to install the typewriter part of the chayns-components.

 ```bash
 # NPM